By Mike Edelhart, Managing Partner of Social Starts.

 Every entrepreneur is unique and every business different, but here are a few thoughts on how to traverse terrible times.

-Recognize that winter ends.
 Vaccines are here.
 In Britain, inoculations began yesterday.
 In the US it may be weeks before they begin.
 But that is weeks, not years.
-The Covid crisis should ease over the spring and some degree of normal socialization should return by summer.
+The COVID crisis should ease over the spring and some degree of normal socialization should return by summer.
 It has been a long, dark nine months, but the end is in sight.
 Take a deep breath, adjust the heavy pack on your back, and just keep doing.
 Even if you can’t see it yet, the brilliant sunshine of the summit is only a few switchbacks ahead.
 Truly, this nightmare is almost over.

 Nietzsche said, “that which does not kill us makes us stronger.”
 In our current malaise, this is literally true.